 This year I had a relapse.
 I like to read in bed, but the ceiling light is on the other side of the room.
 The effect is like a lunar eclipse.
 All I see is a halo around the book with no light on the page.
 I had to get my first pair of glasses at nineteen.
 I want to preserve my eyes, not destroy them.
 So I bought a reading light.
 It didn’t work.
 Why not?
 Because it kept falling off the bedpost.
 The clamp was too small to fit on the headboard.
 Then it occurred to me that the reason the clamp didn’t fit was because it wasn’t meant to fit.
 It’s supposed to go on the book.
 That was a Eureka moment that took nearly a year.

 Of course, thinking backwards is not all bad.
 There are some blessings.
 It helps with humor, writing, and listening to people, especially children.
 It also helps me lead a simpler life, simplicity being close to ultimate truth.
 And when you think backwards, it is easy to spot a fellow backward thinker.
 Once you do, you have more compassion for them as well as others.

 Unfortunately, years ago McDonald’s decided to focus on numbers, not people.
 It’s even worse today with Big Data.
 Numbers have taken over the world, and there are more than a few Gucci-heeled quants on Wall Street (no band-aids there!).
 But what would have happened had they posted the number of people they served instead of billions of burgers?
 What if they had started serving people?

 Just imagine Mickey D thinking backwards.

-For top photo, go to Tampa Bay Times; for middle photo, History; bottom, Vaseljenska.
+Image credits: feature by Max Titov on Unsplash; top photo Tampa Bay Times; bottom Vaseljenska.
 Haven’t had enough?
 Go to Robert Brancatelli.
 Check out Laura Fedora and The Gringo.
 Note to self: Stop correcting grammar on subway ads.